dlang-tour/core/public/content/README.md

 contains the source code of that section.
 Every section might contain as many
 \>=3 level headings as needed (and useful).

+If a section contains source code that shouldn't be run online (the Run button is not visible on that tour page) mark the source code with a 2nd level title `{SourceCode:disabled}` instead of just `{SourceCode}`.

 ## Source Code formatting

 * Source code examples should be indented with 4 spaces.